What is this guide?

-It’s a long-term strategy that often requires an upfront investment that can pay huge dividends in the long run, usually after several months and continuing for years given proper maintenance and upkeep.
+It’s a long-term strategy that often requires an upfront investment that can pay huge dividends in the long run (usually after several months), continuing to generate returns for years given proper maintenance and upkeep.

 There are a few relevant ways to think about SEO in this context:

-Local SEO techniques help your business show up to local customers in Google’s local search results.
+Local SEO techniques help your business show up to local customers in Google’s search results.

-Examples: claiming and optimizing your Google Business Profile; making sure mentions of your business information (name, address, and phone number) on directory sites, social media profiles, and more are accurate; creating unique pages for each business location on websites.
+Examples: claiming and optimizing your Google Business Profile; keeping mentions of your business information (name, address, and phone number) online accurate; creating unique pages for each business location on websites.

-SEO content are pages on your website that provide the information your prospects are looking for (like blog posts, videos, and case studies).
+SEO content refers to pages on your site that provide the information your prospects are looking for (like comprehensive service pages or blog posts).
 These pages draw qualified traffic to your site by being the best source of information on the web for a particular question or topic area.

-Technical SEO involves making sure the mechanics of your site are built to be fast and easy to access for users.
+Technical SEO ensures the mechanics of your site are built to be fast and easy to access.

-When we build a website, there is a certain amount of SEO baked in, simply by virtue of following design, development, and copywriting best practices.
+When we build a website, there is a certain amount of SEO baked in by virtue of following design, development, and copywriting best practices.